-P/E ratio of the NIFTY 50 currently stands at 20.74 which is below its 10 years average but above its fair value zone.
+P/E ratio of the NIFTY 50 currently stands at 21.62 which is below its 10 years average & in fair value zone.

 Spread Between 10 Years G-Sec and Nifty Earnings Yield

 Earnings Yield

 The inverse of the P/E ratio is the earnings yield.
 That means if the company has an earnings yield of 4.65% then it means that the stock has a P/E ratio of 21 times.